vorpaldicepress/vorpaldicepress.github.io/_posts/drafts/blogs/2021-10-20-Sardior-the-Ruby-Dragon.md

 - Clouds within the region become connected to the astral plane.
 When a creature spends at least 1 minute within a cloud, when they leave the cloud roll 1d20.
 On a 19 or 20, they exit in the astral plane.

 ### Sardior as a Mythic Encounter
-Sardior is a powerful encounter on his own, but if the adventurers want a true challenge fit for the gods, you can use his [Mythic Trait] trait.
-Using this trait marks a drastic turn in the encounter as [very short description of what occurs].
+Sardior is a powerful encounter on his own, but if the adventurers want a true challenge fit for the gods, you can use his Ruby Soul trait.
+Using this trait marks a drastic turn in the encounter as his divine spark flares into overdrive.
 Once Sardior has used this trait, he can choose one of his mythic actions when he uses a legendary action.

-Read or paraphrase the following text when Sardior uses his [Mythic Trait] trait:
+Read or paraphrase the following text when Sardior uses his Ruby Soul trait:

-> Description, in italics, detailing what occurs when the Mythic Trait triggers
+> Sardior stands before you, eyes filling with ruby light.
+It’s then that you notice it: a light burning deep within the gem dragon.
+This light grows brighter, and brighter, until it’s almost painful to look at.

+> “Silly mortals.
+I’m no mere child of divine blood.
+I am not a simple chromatic creature, or a scion of metal.
+I am pure thought!
+My mind is an infinite plane of contemplation, and now, I contemplate your DOOM!”

 #### Rewards
-Fighting Sardior as a mythic encounter is equivalent to fighting two challenge 30 creatures in one encounter.
-Award a party 310,000 XP for defeating Sardior after he uses [Mythic Trait].
-You can also reward them with <a href="#ruby-of-free-thought">Ruby of Free Thought</a> and the spell [spell reward 1, spell reward 2] in addition to any other treasure he might hold.
+Fighting Sardior as a mythic encounter is equivalent to fighting two CR 30 creatures in one encounter.
+Award a party 310,000 XP for defeating Sardior after he uses Ruby Soul.
+You can also reward them with <a href="#ruby-of-free-thought">Ruby of Free Thought</a>, <a href="#resurrection-egg">Resurrection Egg</a>, and the spell <a href="#ruby-armor-of-sardior">Ruby Armor of Sardior</a> in addition to any other treasure he might hold.

 ## Sardior